Rachel Homan, Kevin Koe to represent Canada in curling at 2018 Olympics

 After a blank in the eighth, Homan's final stone hung on for a single in the ninth.

 "Technically they're better now than they ever were," Morris said.
-"You watch them and you say, 'This is a team built to win championships.'
+"You watch them and you say, 'This is a team built to win championships."'

 Brad Jacobs of Sault Ste.
 Marie, Ont., won the 2013 men's Trials and went on to win gold at the Sochi Games.
 Jacobs did not make the playoffs at this year's Trials.

-Curlers who are eliminated in team events still have a chance to qualify for Pyeongchang in mixed doubles, which is making its debut on the Olympic program.
+Curlers who were eliminated in team events still have a chance to qualify for Pyeongchang in mixed doubles, which is making its debut on the Olympic program.

-The Canadian mixed doubles Trials are set for Jan.
+The mixed doubles Trials are set for Jan.
 2-7 in Portage la Prairie, Man.
 Canadian curlers who qualify in team events cannot compete in mixed doubles at the Games.

 Homan's victory means Winnipeg's Michelle Englot will replace her as Team Canada at the Jan.
 27-Feb.
-4 Scotties Tournament of Hearts in Penticton, B.C.
+4 Scotties in Penticton, B.C.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.